Valparaiso restaurants reopening after COVID-19 shutdown

 "All employees will be wearing masks," he said, adding that it is unclear whether they are required by law.
 "We're just going to wear them to make customers feel safe."

-Monday marks the day when restaurants in most counties across the state are allowed to begin slowly reopening if they choose.
+Monday marked the day when restaurants in most counties across the state were allowed to begin slowly reopening if they choose.
 Eateries in Lake and Marion counties, which have had a larger number of COVID-19 cases, can begin reopening May 18.

 Steve Buck, owner of Lincoln Flats, also in downtown Valparaiso, said he is prepared to reopen Tuesday afternoon.
 The restaurant is typically closed on Sundays and Mondays.